 As with most crazy and far-flung ideas, it’s hard to say with any certainty where and when this one originated.
 We’ve all had those conversations at the trailhead after a bike ride or on the side of a river as you scout the next rapid.
 Normally, these conversations float around and vanish within the same breath, big ideas with little chance of becoming reality.
 But the idea to connect two of the least visited National Parks in Alaska paddling packrafts—this one was different.
 This idea stuck.

-So, there we were six months later, standing on a rocky beach in the Arctic Circle watching the little red bush plane disappear around the corner of the valley that only 24 hours ago was just a small line on a very large map.
-On the flight in we had a grand view of the Ambler River as we snaked up the valley.
-Its water was turquoise and even from 700 feet you could tell it was shallow but moving fast.
+Six months later, we were standing on a rocky beach in the Arctic Circle watching the little red bush plane disappear around the corner of the valley that only 24 hours ago was just a small line on a very large map.
+On the flight in we had a grand view of the Ambler River’s turquoise water as we snaked up the valley.
+Even from 700 feet you could tell it was shallow but moving fast.

-Our group had to take two separate flights due to weight limits and with a short weather window the first flight, holding myself, Jess, and Andy arrived at our put-in late in the day.
-Our friends, Adam and Wes would arrive first thing the next morning with the boats and other gear left behind.
+Our group had to take two separate flights due to weight limits.
+With a short weather window the first flight, holding myself, Jess, and Andy arrived at our put-in late in the day.
+Our friends, Adam and Wes, would arrive first thing the next morning with the boats and other gear left behind.
 With nothing else to do, we lifted our packs and set off to find camp for the night.

 Over breakfast the next morning we heard the unmistakable sound of an airplane approaching.
 With coffee in hand, we waved as the little red bush plane buzzed over our heads, turned, and landed next to our camp.